-★★★★★ Wow, this is a beautifully written, incredibly moving novel in verse about 13-year-old Sage who has just lost her best friend.
-Renee Watson's ability to put into words the feelings, the confusion, the conflicting and raw emotions surrounding the death of a loved one is remarkable.
-All the Blues in the Sky is a… Continue reading Book Review: All the Blues in the Sky by Renee Watson
+★★★★★ UPDATE: All the Blues in the Sky is the 2026 John Newbery Award Winner!!
+Wow, this is a beautifully written, incredibly moving novel in verse about 13-year-old Sage who has just lost her best friend.
+Renee Watson's ability to put into words the feelings, the confusion, the conflicting and raw emotions surrounding the death… Continue reading Book Review: All the Blues in the Sky by Renee Watson

 Book Review: The Undead Fox of Deadwood Forest by Aubrey Hartman

-★★★★★ I really, really enjoyed The Undead Fox of Deadwood Forest by Aubrey Hartman.
+★★★★★ UPDATE: The Undead Fox of Deadwood Forest is a 2026 Newbery Honor Book!
+I really, really enjoyed The Undead Fox of Deadwood Forest by Aubrey Hartman.
 Clare is a one-eyed fox that is not quite dead, but not quite alive.
-He lives alone in Deadwood Forest and shepherds souls to their final afterlife destination: Peace, Pleasure, Progress, or Pain.
-Clare's work moves along routinely until one day… Continue reading Book Review: The Undead Fox of Deadwood Forest by Aubrey Hartman
+He lives alone in Deadwood Forest and shepherds souls to their final afterlife destination:… Continue reading Book Review: The Undead Fox of Deadwood Forest by Aubrey Hartman

 Book Review: Away by Megan E. Freeman